Fithanso/Train-ticket-sales-service/Train_ticket_sales_service/README.md

 Project was developed with Python 3.8 and Django 4.1

 You can find suitable voyage by choosing railway stations on the start page.

+<h3>To test the main feature, on the start page choose the following: Leningradskiy r.s. -> Moskovskiy r.s. at 31.08.2022.</h3>

 The application is built on the assumption that there are only two classes of seats: regular and business class.
 And also that all wagons are the same.